Premethylenomycin C lactone

-Premethylenomycin C lactone is a natural product with potent antibiotic activity, effective against drug-resistant bacteria such as methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococcus (VRE).
+Premethylenomycin C lactone is a natural product with potent antibiotic activity, effective against bacteria such as methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococcus (VRE).

 Discovery

-The compound was identified unintentionally during investigations of the methylenomycin biosynthetic gene cluster in Streptomyces coelicolor, a bacterium found in soil.
-Genetic blockade of a specific enzymatic step by deletion of the mmyE gene led to the accumulation and isolation of previously uncharacterized intermediates, including pre-methylenomycin C and its lactone derivative.
+The compound was identified unintentionally during investigations of the biosynthetic gene cluster in Streptomyces coelicolor, a bacterium found in soil.
+Genetic blockade of a specific enzymatic step by deletion of the mmyE gene led to the accumulation and isolation of previously intermediates, including C and its lactone derivative.